Suhel-Kap/m3tadao/Sponsor Docs/Tableland.md

 in that manner we are getting fast profile loading times and we also have the proper IDs to then fetch with that IDs( valist account Hex & Lens profileIdHex ) more specific data using TheGraph!

-Also it gave us the oppportunity to keep our Database safe cause of the ac only by the contract but moreover for creating the Hiring table anf Post table to
+Also it gave us the oppportunity to keep our Database safe cause of the ac only by the contract, it is used as Our 1st layres frontend indexer and finally  for

-cover our Organizations usecases!
+creating the Hiring table and the Post table to cover our Organizations usecases!

 Here is the hook where we are making the Queries from the backend : https://github.com/Suhel-Kap/m3tadao/blob/mantine/hooks/useTableland.js